 How a Simple Planner Can Keep Dollars in Your Pocket

-Whether you use a calendar app on your smart phone or pick up a cheap paper planner, carrying a planner with you and using it regularly can save not only time and headaches, but a lot of money as well.
+Whether you use a calendar app on your smartphone or pick up a cheap paper planner, carrying a planner with you and using it regularly can save time, headaches and a lot of money as well.